 Individuals with a bleeding disorder may develop a haematoma at the injection site.
 Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a doctor familiar with the individual's bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
 If the individual receives medication/treatment to reduce bleeding, for example treatment for haemophilia, intramuscular vaccination can be scheduled shortly after such medication/treatment is administered.
-Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can receive intramuscular vaccination.
+Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled International Normalised Ratio (INR) testing and whose latest INR was below the upper threshold of their therapeutic range, can receive intramuscular vaccination.
 A fine needle (equal to 23 gauge or finer calibre such as 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without rubbing) for at least two minutes.
 If in any doubt, consult with the clinician responsible for prescribing or monitoring the individual's anticoagulant therapy.
+If the registered professional clinically assessing the individual is not the vaccinator, they must ensure the vaccinator is aware of the individuals increased risk of haematoma and the need to apply firm pressure to the injection site for at least two minutes.
 The individual/carer should be informed about the risk of haematoma from the injection.

-Cautions, including any relevant action to be taken (continued)
+Cautions including any relevant action to be taken (continued)